 However, after this, you would generate $11,000 per year in income, far more than you would need to cover the expenses.
 In this model, however, you would need to lease land that had good water (which will cost you more) or incur the cost of drilling a well.
 You would also have to fence it, as Greg describes in his book, but you would tie up far less capital.
 Perhaps you can even be debt-free!

 You may incur other minor expenses such as hay when grass is not growing, vet bills if you plan to use vets, and, of course, taxes on the land you own.
 But the income will drastically exceed the expenses… IF… you can market the product successfully.
 I cover marketing homestead products in chapter six of How to Make Money Homesteading.
-If you need some help/advice with farm marketing join my membership site Farm Marketing Group.
+If you need some help/advice with farm marketing, check out my online farm marketing courses.

 I caution you to avoid exotic animals unless economic times are likely to be very strong.
 In poor economic times, people want and need basic foodstuffs and materials, and your attempt to market grass-fed zebra may prove more challenging than you expect.

-Stick what people want and know, unless you’re an amazing marketer.
+Stick what people want and know unless you’re a skilled marketer.
 Stick with beef.

 You can do similar calculations to scale this model up or down to suit your needs.